 What to Expect After Your Dog Loses a Friend

-- Behavior Changes: Some dogs may change some of their behaviors after another dog dies.
+- Behavioral Changes: Some dogs may change some of their behaviors after another dog dies.
 Grief can even alter a dog's personality.
-If the dog that passed away was a leader, the dog left behind may feel it's now his responsibility to take on that job.
+If the dog that has passed away was a leader, the dog left behind may feel it's now his responsibility to take on that job.
 You may notice him barking more at passersby or acting more outgoing and confident.
 Or, you may notice your dog becomes quiet and withdrawn.

 - Physical Symptoms: The dog left behind may have physical symptoms in response to the loss.
 Some commons symptoms include lethargy, loss of appetite, and sometimes even illness.